dolphinotaku/WebView2Samples/README.md

 # Read Pdf in WinForm by WebView2

+Only amended the winForms project

+which located in GettingStartedGuides/WinForms_GettingStarted

-I tested 7MB, 15MB, 26MB pdf, all are successfully read and view in webView2
+Tested 7MB, 15MB, 26MB pdf, all are successfully read and view in webView2

 # Main changes